 What is LC002?

-LC002 is an investigationalbeing studied as a possible strategy to treat people living with HIV.
+LC002 is an investigationalthat is being studied as a possible strategy to treat people living with HIV.
 LC002 belongs to a group of HIV vaccines called therapeutic HIV vaccines.1

 How do therapeutic HIV vaccines work?

 There are several types of therapeutic vaccines currently being studied to treat HIV.
-LC002 is a DNA vaccine and is made up of parts of HIV’s genetic information.
-The HIV genetic information is meant to produce an immune response against HIV in the body.2
+LC002 is a DNA vaccine developed using HIV’s genetic information.
+The aim of the vaccine is to produce an immune response against HIV in the body.4

 Which clinical trials are studying LC002?